acgodson/fluence-task/README.md

 ## fluence-task - An activity Web app that promotes sustainability through real life actions

-FluenceTask encourages users to shift their daily habits towards tasks that improve sustainability and reduces carbon footprint at home or work.
+FluenceTask encourages users to shift their daily habits towards tasks that improve sustainability and optimizes carbon footprint, at home or work.

 Users connected on the peer check-in actions via the web app when they perform each task in real life.
 They also learn some potential advantages of each sustainable action.